 Hello, and welcome to 325kamra.org.
-The primary goal of our organization is to DNA test Korean family who relinquished or lost children to international adoption.
-Our aim is to provide Korean Adoptees with their biological stories and family medical histories.
-We also hope to reunite Korean adoptees with biological family members when possible.
+We are a 501(c)(3) non-profit whose mission it is to DNA test Korean family who lost or relinquished children to international adoption.
+Our aim is to provide Korean Adoptees (KA) with their biological stories and family medical histories.
+We also hope to reunite Korean adoptees with biological family members when possible